collective/collective.takeaportrait/README.rst

 Just add the product to your buildout and activate the *collective.takeaportrait* add-on.

 After that you will probably see a new button inside your "*Personal Information*" labeled "*Take a photo*".
-If you don't see any button, your browser will probably not support Media Capture API; in that case.
+If you don't see any new button your browser will probably not support Media Capture API.

 .. image:: http://keul.it/images/plone/collective.takeaportrait/collective.takeaportrait-0.1.0-01.png
    :alt: alternate text